Butterfly splitfin: Description

+Taxonomy

+The butterfly splitfin is placed in the monotypic genus Ameca.
+Phylogenic research by Shane Webb showed that its closest relative is the jeweled splitfin Xenotoca variata, the type species of genus Xenotoca, which is actually more closely related to the butterfly splitfin than it is to the other species assigned to Xenotoca.
+Whether A.splendens warrants inclusion in Xenotoca or is better maintained as a monotypic genus is undecided as of 2024.
+Certainly, X.variata strongly resembles A.splendens in overall color pattern, in particular the males' black-and-yellow tail fin, while the more distantly related species traditionally assigned to Xenotoca have a uniformly reddish or yellowish tail.

 Ecology

 In its former natural habitat, the bedrock is limestone, resulting in a hard and alkaline water with a general hardness of 6-10 dGH, while the temporary (carbonate) hardness is usually between 7 and 11°.
 The pH is around 8, and temperature varies little between the seasons, but ranges between about 70 and 85 °F (20 and 30 °C) between day and night.
 The vegetation is largely limited to algae and Ceratophyllum hornworts.
 The remnant wild population coexists with the native blackfin goodea (Goodea atripinnis) and Lerma live-bearer (Poeciliopsis infans), as well as with the common molly (Poecilia sphenops), Oreochromis tilapias, and the bluegill (Lepomis macrochirus) which presumably have all been introduced.

 Among groups of A. splendens, a loose dominance hierarchy develops, in particular in confined environments.
 Males chase each other about, with the dominant male(s) showing the most splendid coloration.
 Submissive males will try to retreat from attacks, typically towards the surface, and may shake their head as a calming signal.

 Like other Goodeidae, butterfly splitfins mate by internal fertilization and spawn fully developed young.
 The females become sexually mature at about six months of age and can give birth every six to 10 weeks according to the water temperature and the condition of the fish.
 Mating is preceded by a courtship, where the males present themselves to the females with their heads pointing downwards – up to 45° from horizontal – and shake the forward part of their bodies.
 In that respect, they resemble the jeweled splitfin (Xenotoca variata); they do not have a ritualized "courtship dance" as some other splitfins, but the male sometimes rotates to present either flank to the female.
 The females respond by shaking their heads.

 The fry when born can be up to 0.8 in (20 mm) in length, as the females feed the unborn young via trophotaenia which have a similar function as the umbilical cord in humans.